-The Information Technology program prepares students for a wide range of employment opportunities in the networking and information systems fields.
-Data communications, local and wide area networks, systems interconnection, PC maintenance, and operating systems administration are all addressed as integral parts of the program.
+The Information Technology program prepares students for a wide range of employment opportunities in the computer networking and information technology fields.
+Digital communications, local and wide area networks, systems, small computer maintenance, computer security, virtualizatoin and operating systems administration are all addressed as integral parts of the program.

 Courses cover the design, installation, maintenance, and operation of Windows Client, Windows Server and Linux operating systems.
 Fundamentals of networking and stand-alone small computer systems are covered in detail.
 Networking topics include routers, switches, multi-layer switches, wireless devices, and network security.
 LAN and WAN systems design, construction, and implementation are required.
 Security course include security awareness, Security+, and penetration testing.

 As the Internet plays an ever-increasing role in banking, e-commerce, medicine, and data communications, security of data has become of paramount concern.
 To meet this emerging need, the program requires a study of basic and advanced security in both the operating systems and networking arenas.
-Preparation for industry standardized certifications in CompTIA, Network+, A+, and Security+; Microsoft Windows Vista and Server 2008; and Cisco Certified Network Associate are a major focus of the A.A.S degree program.
-Fundamentals of computer programming are introduced using C++ programming language and Visual Studio.
+Preparation for industry standardized certifications in CompTIA, Network+, A+, and Security+; Microsoft Windows Client and Server; and Cisco Certified Network Associate are a major focus of the A.A.S degree program.

 Information Technology is among the fastest growing occupations for the foreseeable future.
 Based upon completion of appropriate certifications, graduates find a job market unable to keep up with the growing demand for IT services, equaling many well-paying job opportunities.
 The employment outlook in Idaho is excellent.
 Relocation to other geographical areas offers additional opportunities.